Samory-909/virt-scripts/labs/103/README.md

 lo      loopback  unmanaged     --
 ```

-The eth2 is used to provide network in the firstboot posy-installation that install Quagga ansd Dnsmasq.
+The eth2 is used to provide network in the firstboot post-installation that install Quagga ansd Dnsmasq.
 This 'disconnected' by NetworkManager.

 In the Quagga shell :